Content

 There are hair loss treatments you can try.
 Finasteride, minoxidil, and hair growth supplements can help with the hair restoration process.

-Our advice is simple: Talk to a healthcare provider.
+Our advice is simple: Talk to a healthcare provider about your hair health and any other concerns.

-A licensed healthcare professional can give you personalized medical advice for managing diabetes while managing hair loss.
+A licensed healthcare professional can give you personalized medical advice for treating diabetes or obesity while managing hair loss.

 If you’re interested in other weight loss medications, see our blog on Ozempic versus metformin.